Michael Benson

 Adjunct Professor

 Roxann Morgan Rowley completed her MFA in dance at George Mason University and her BA in dance at George Washington University.
 She is the artistic director for Next Reflex Dance Collective, an award winning and long-standing collaborative dance company in Fairfax, Va.
 Her work has been performed at nationally and internationally recognized venues and festivals throughout, including The Kennedy Center, The Harman Center for the Arts, The Cool NY/White Wave Festival, The Workhouse Arts Center, George Mason University, James Madison University, Dance Place and The Jack Guidone Theater.
 Roxann teaches at George Mason University, University of Mary Washington, and directs NOVA Dance Company for Northern VA Community College.
 She is also a newly appointed member of the Fairfax City Commission for Women.
-Roxann teaches all the department dance courses.
+She teaches department dance courses.

 Taryn Snyder